-SHINE: Salem Health is Interdisciplinary and Nursing Excellence
+SHINE: Salem Health is Interprofessional and Nursing Excellence

-At Salem Hospital our professional practice model is structured to promote professional governance.
-The structure allows interprofessional and nursing front-line staff to work collaboratively with administrators to continuously improve clinical excellence at Salem Hospital.
+The Salem Hospital professional practice model is designed to promote shared leadership and decision making.
+The structure allows nursing front-line staff to work collaboratively with interprofessional partners to continuously improve clinical practice and outcomes for our patients...
 This includes evidence-based clinical practice standards, staff engagement and satisfaction, and workflow/environment improvements.
 SHINE is based on the principles of partnership, equity, accountability and ownership.
 Professional governance empowers the interprofessional staff to define, implement and maintain current practice standards and to implement the vision and strategic plan for excellent patient care.

 The aims of professional governance: